lwezenbe/correctionlib/data/tau/README.md

 # TauPOG Corrections

-These are the JSON files for the TauPOG.
+These is the test area for the JSON files for the TauPOG.
 The are created with the scripts in [`scripts/`](../../scripts).
 Presented in [https://indico.cern.ch/event/1020470/#2-cms-universal-json-format-fo](https://indico.cern.ch/event/1020470/#2-cms-universal-json-format-fo).
+The final JSON files for analyses are stored in [https://gitlab.cern.ch/cms-tau-pog/jsonpog-integration/-/tree/master/POG/TAU](https://gitlab.cern.ch/cms-tau-pog/jsonpog-integration/-/tree/master/POG/TAU)

 ## Summary of available DeepTau SFs